polimediaupv/paellaplayer.upv.es/pages/about.md

 Paella Player and its documentation are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.
+See the License for more details.

-# Drop a line
+# Drop us a line

-If you find Paella useful we would like to hear from your experience, please [drop us a line](../contact).
+If you find Paella useful we would like to hear from your experience.
+You may join the [Paella Player mailing list](https://listas.upv.es/mailman/listinfo/paellaplayer) and send your messages to [paellaplayer@upv.es](mailto:paellaplayer@upv.es).
+Feel free to subscribe to that list.